rajeevreddyms5/capstone/README.md

 ## Main Idea
 Chitta Book is an Income and Expense Tracker that helps users track their income and expenses.
 The project is designed to be user-friendly and mobile responsive.

-## How it works
-- Register with email address.
-- A email will be recieved from chittabook webapp for confirmation of email.
-- After confirmation of email, you will be able to login.

 # Distinctiveness and Complexity
 I believe my project satisfies the criteria of distinctiveness and complexity because this project is to help everyone track their expenses and income.
 Anyone can use it for free.
 I faced many problems in creating this project, including the implementation of fully responsive layout in every device be it computer, tab and mobile.
 I also encountered problems in implementing the custom authentication system that uses email address to register and login and also in implementing Google social authentication and other problems related to programming that had been solved with seriousness and diligence..